Meserich Synagogue

 Meserich Synagogue, Meserich Shul or Meseritz Shul, also known as Edes Israel Anshei Mesrich, Edath Lei'Isroel Ansche Meseritz or Adas Yisroel Anshe Mezeritz ("Community of Israel, People of Mezertiz"), is an Orthodox Jewish synagogue located at 415 East 6th Street, in the East Village of Manhattan, New York City, New York, United States.

-The congregation was established in 1888, comprising immigrants from Międzyrzec Podlaski, a city in Biała Podlaska County, Lublin Voivodeship, Poland, known as a center of Jewish learning.
+The congregation was established in 1888, comprising immigrants from Międzyrzec Podlaski, a city in Biała County, Lublin Voivodeship, Poland, known as a center of Jewish learning.
 The synagogue building was designed by Herman Horenburger in the Neo-Classical style, was completed in 1910, and is located between Avenue A and First Avenue.

 Pesach (Paul) Ackerman served as Rabbi from 1969 until his death on June 14, 2013.

 Jewish life in Międzyrzec

 Międzyrzec was home to a large Jewish community from the 16th century.
 At the end of the 1930s in the reborn Polish Republic approximately 12,000 inhabitants, or 75% of its population, were Jewish.